26 Different Types of Moths in Arizona

 However, due to habitat destruction in certain areas, such as India, there may be cause for concern in localized populations.

-Several conservation efforts have been put into place in Europe and North America for this species, aiming to protect their habitats from degradation due to human activities such as deforestation and agricultural development.
+Several conservation efforts have been initiated in Europe and North America for this species, aiming to protect their habitats from degradation due to human activities such as deforestation and agricultural development.

 18. Banded Woollybear Caterpillar Moth